peterpeterp/analogues_of_2016_crop_failure_in_France/README.md

 The analysis of December temperatures and April-July precipitation can be performed individually.

+Reanalysis data (from NCEP) and gridded observations (from EOBS) have to be added into the "data" folder before running the scripts.

 Analogues were computed with the tool developped by lsce? (https://birdy.lsce.ipsl.fr:8443/)

 Please don't hesitate to contact one of the authors if you have any questions!